raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 + the ease of access of mHealth data
 + the relationship between the data and other data sources relevant to the user

 Of course there are many challenges with data collection and privacy as seen with the recent controversial data breach between Facebook and Cambridge Analytica (  [source](https://www.nytimes.com/2018/03/19/technology/facebook-cambridge-analytica-explained.html) ), that can make users weary of researchers utilizing their data.
-Understanding the importance of wearable app within the context of medical advances can help the health industry.
+Understanding the importance of wearable app within the context of medical advances can help foster the grow of artificial intelligence in the health industry.

 One of the first challenges is making sense of the vast amount of data available.
 Thus I aim to do some exploratory analysis utilizing data that was made available from a friend's Apple Watch.
-The data was anonymized and I will be focusing on exploratory analysis on one factor that are measured by the app: active energy burned.
+The data was anonymized and I will be focusing on exploratory analysis on one factor that was measured by the app: active energy burned.
 Although future iterations I would like to include other categories gathered by the watch.

 ## Get Data